SixDotINC/Game/README.md

 # Game
-Only scripts which are realted to the project are uploaded since whole game directory is ~1.3GB
+Only scripts which are related to the project are uploaded since whole game directory is ~1.3GB